sztulev/react-aws-sih-loader/README.md

 }
 ```

-`AWSSIHBackgroundImage` and `AWSSIHLazyLoadBackgroundImage` can be used add background images to content.
+`AWSSIHBackgroundImage` and `AWSSIHLazyLoadBackgroundImage` can be used to add background images to content.
 ```jsx static
 import React from 'react';
 import { AWSSIHBackgroundImage as BckImg } from 'react-aws-sih-loader';